ItaloRFeitosa/stock-quotation-service/README.md

 **Notes:**

-- About the architecture of the service, it simpler then the API service.
-I build based on Layered Architecture.
+- About the architecture of the service, it’s simpler then the API service.
+I built it based on Layered Architecture.
 - Added a simple in-memory cache to improve API performance and lessen the load for the external API.
 It could be easily replaced by a cache service like Redis.
-You can configure the TTL through the environment variable `STOCK_PROVIDER_CACHE_TTL` on docker-compose.
+You can configure the TTL through environment variable `STOCK_PROVIDER_CACHE_TTL` on docker-compose.